Dennis Hedging Services

 Dennis Municipal Ordinances for Hedge Trimmer Operation, Noise & Commercial Service Standards

-Dennis enforces specific hours for hedge trimming: 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, and limited or prohibited hours on Sundays (verify with local bylaws).
-All work must comply with local noise ordinances.
-Commercial hedge services require a business license, contractor registration, and proof of insurance.
+Dennis enforces municipal ordinances to ensure safe and respectful hedge maintenance.
+Permitted equipment operation hours are typically 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, and restricted or prohibited on Sundays—always verify current bylaws.
+Noise ordinances limit decibel levels for power equipment, and commercial providers must hold a business license, contractor registration, and appropriate insurance.
 Neighbor notification may be required for large projects.
-Weather conditions, such as Nor'easters or ice storms, may restrict operations for safety.
+Weather conditions, such as Nor'easters or ice storms, may further restrict operations.
 For up-to-date regulations and licensing, contact:

 Dennis Building Department